Local churches can build own channel with new streaming service

 Since the beginning of the COVID-19 pandemic, churches across the world have suspended in-person services, and several churches in the Cape Girardeau region have switched to a livestreamed service, in accordance with social distancing guidelines.

-"Trying to gather around a phone or tablet to watch the service is not always ideal," said Varonnica Kirn, vice president of marketing at Creative Edge.
+"Trying to gather around a phone or tablet to watch the service is not always ideal," said Varonnica Kirn, vice president of client success at Creative Edge.
 "Gathering around the television as a family is another opportunity to keep families and the congregation connected."

 Kirn said Creative Edge has been working on the service for several months, for the company's real estate clients.